How it Works

 Context

-The artifacts that teach your AI to write correct queries: RULES.md, SYNTAX.md, and example queries.
+The artifacts that teach your AI to write correct queries: RULES.md, SYNTAX.md, and saved queries.

 But summaries alone aren't enough.
 Schemas don't tell your AI that "active users" means users with a session_start event in the last 30 days, or that the revenue column in invoices_eu is in EUR while orders.revenue is in USD.
 And schema alone won't teach it the right query syntax for Salesforce SOQL vs. PostgreSQL vs. ClickHouse.

-MarcoPolo uses three types of context artifacts, stored in your workspace's docs/ directory, that your AI reads before writing any query.
+The workspace stores three kinds of context that your AI reads before writing any query.

 RULES.md: your business logic